gdi-de/apworkshop2026_ldtutorial/README.md

 We therefore answer the aforementioned questions for a community of users working with geospatial data.

 Typical GIS users are not necessarily familiar with the linked open data paradigm, but are familiar with the following forms of publication:
-- Geospatial data formats (e.g., GeoJSON)
+- Geospatial data formats (e.g., [GeoJSON](https://datatracker.ietf.org/doc/html/rfc7946))
-- Geospatial APIS, e.g., OGC API Features
+- Geospatial APIs, e.g., [OGC API Features](https://ogcapi.ogc.org/features/)

 > [!NOTE]
 > We publish geospatial features as a single GeoJSON file, with one feature per instance.
-We also publish a static OGC API Features deployment so that the geodata, modeled as linked open data, can be accessed in GIS applications.
+We also publish a static [OGC API Features](https://ogcapi.ogc.org/features/) deployment so that the geodata, modeled as linked open data, can be accessed in GIS applications.

 ### Dereferencing URIs